sxs-collaboration/data.black-holes.org/README.md

      * These may not be given in either `docker-compose.yml` or `Dockerfile`; if so, they are inherited from the original image on which the container was based.

-## Network connections

-### Between containers

-The docker containers can generally communicate with each other.
-Essentially, they are all on their own network, and each container can be addressed by its name.
-For example, the `nginx` container is simply `nginx` to every other container.
-For example, if the `wiki` container wants to send it a web request, it can just curl `https://nginx/`.
-These names are automatically found through the docker network's DNS resolver on 127.0.0.11.
-(If the name is not present on the "local" network, the resolver just looks to Google's DNS resolver.)

-### From outside internet to containers

-Only one container is visible to the rest of the internet: `nginx` has ports 80 (http) and 443 (https) open and linked to the same ports on `black-holes.tapir`.
-Thus, all requests for `black-holes.org:80` go to the docker container `nginx:80`.
-Similarly, all requests for `black-holes.org:443` go to the docker container `nginx:443`.
-No other ports are accessible from the outside.
-In particular, requests to `black-holes.org:22` (ssh) get handled by the server itself, and don't have direct access to any containers.

-Therefore, understanding where requests to our web server go means understanding what `nginx` does with those requests.
-See the explanation in the comments of `www/nginx/nginx.conf`.

-### From containers to the internet

-If a container requests access to a host that is not found on the "local" docker network, the DNS resolver just looks up the address on Google's nameservers (8.8.8.8 and 8.8.4.4).
-Thus, all containers can access the internet.

-### From a login on the server to containers

-[Not really a networking thing per se, but related.]
-If you have SSHed onto black-holes.tapir, it is possible to get a shell on most of the running containers.
-This can be useful for certain debugging tasks, or testing out changes that might be made to the containers themselves.
-First, find the running container by issuing `docker ps`, and note the name of the container.
-Then, issue a command like `docker exec -it <container_name> bash`, which will drop you into a `bash` shell running on that container.
-Some containers will not have `bash` installed, and may not have any type of interactive program available.

-Note that any changes you make to the container while it is running will not be persistent; they will not be there the next time the container starts up, even if you do something like `docker commit`.
-To make such changes, you will have to modify the docker-compose entry, Dockerfile, entrypoint script, or command used to start the container.
-The sole exception to this rule is when the changes you have made affect any of the files in volumes that also exist on the host.

 # DNS configuration